Tech-denno/palmora-data-analysis/README.md

 - Technical and strategic departments (e.g. Project Management, Legal, and Sales) are notably male-heavy, suggesting potential constraints to female participation or promotion.
 - There is no region or department with female majority, hinting at a systemic issue rather than isolated cases.

+### EDA:
+2. Show insights on ratings that are based on gender

+### Insight:
+- Among all available options (e.g., Poor, Average, Good, Very Good, Very Poor and Not Rated), "Average" and "Good" received the highest number of responses.
+This implies that most respondents do not feel strongly one way or the other about gender equality in Palmora Group.
+- In addition, a notable portion of these "Average" ratings came from male respondents.